ElectronicCats/puya-projects/README.md

         </tr>
 </table>

-As shown in the required material the J-Link EDU Mini PCB Adapter helps us a lot to identify where we need to connect each wire.
+As shown in the required material, the J-Link EDU Mini PCB Adapter helps us a lot in identifying where we need to connect each wire from our PUYA development board to the PCB adapter.
+After connecting the corresponding wires you can program your board.

 ### Connection example:
 <p align="center">